 With the exception of 3 countries, the Maldives, the Seychelles, and Singapore, all other foreign nationals must obtain a visa to visit the country.
 Nationals of 21 countries are required to get a visa in advance from a Sri Lanka embassy or consulate.
 All other foreign citizens are able to get a visa on arrival or the Sri Lanka online visa.

 Eligible citizens for the Sri Lanka ETA may apply for a business or tourist visa.
 The easiest way to get a visa is through the electronic visa system.
 Though the Sri Lanka visa on arrival is available, travelers can expect long queues upon arrival.

-To apply for the ETA for Sri Lanka applicants must have a passport valid for at least 6 months from the intended entry date to the country.
+To apply for the Electronic Travel Authorization for Sri Lanka applicants must have a passport valid for at least 6 months from the intended entry date to the country.
 To enter the country, Sri Lanka ETA holders must present a printed copy of their electronic visa.
 While in Sri Lanka, foreign nationals should have their passport with them at all times.

 What items are restricted when traveling to Sri Lanka?

 When traveling to Sri Lanka foreign visitors must be careful about the goods they travel with.
 Sri Lanka has the usual list of prohibited imports and a few additional restrictions.

 The following items are restricted when traveling to Sri Lanka: